cangozpi/MagicVO/README.md

     $ bash install.sh
     ```

-2. \# Note that if you are going to use __FlowNet__ model, you you need to uncomment line 2 of main.py:
+2. If you are going to use __FlowNet__ model, you you need to uncomment line 2 of main.py:
     ```python
     # from models.FlowNet2_src import FlowNet2S
     ```